imranpollob/react-shop/README.md

-## Lesson-17
+## Lesson-18

-We need to create our cart-item component for our cart and connect our cart component to our cart reducer.
+We want to separate all our business logic in our selectors.
+In this lesson we add a new selector to show our total count of items.

 # How to fork and clone